theroyallab/tabbyAPI/README.md

 >
 > Want to run GGUF models?
 Take a look at [YALS](https://github.com/theroyallab/YALS), TabbyAPI's sister project.

-A FastAPI based application that allows for generating text using an LLM (large language model) using the [Exllamav2 backend](https://github.com/turboderp/exllamav2)
+A FastAPI based application that allows for generating text using an LLM (large language model) using the [Exllamav2](https://github.com/turboderp-org/exllamav2) and [Exllamav3](https://github.com/turboderp-org/exllamav3) backends.

-TabbyAPI is also the official API backend server for ExllamaV2.
+TabbyAPI is also the official API backend server for ExllamaV2 and V3.

 ## Disclaimer